 The Glasses Gotta Go: Played straight with Hanayo, who decides to wear contacts as a sign of pursuing her dream as an idol.

-Heroic BSOD: Honoka suffers through a couple in episode 12.
+Heroic BSOD: Honoka suffers through a couple in episode 12 in season 1.
 First, while recovering from an illnesss due to overexerting herself, she learns their group has withdrawn from the Love Live contest.
 She snaps out of it after hearing that the school has a lot of interested prospective students, which will prevent them from closing down the school.
 But then Umi delivers a Gut Punch to her when she tells the group Kotori is leaving to study overseas.

 The final episode has elements of this with a performance in front of a full auditorium somehow prepared in the time it takes Honoka to run to the airport to fetch Kotori and back.